 SMOKING: We request that you not smoke in the vehicle or when the group is gathered for meals, checklists, etc. If you are sharing a room with a nonsmoker, please do not smoke in the room.
 If any location where the group is gathered has a stricter policy than the WINGS policy, that stricter policy will prevail.

-GENERAL INFORMATION AND CONDITIONS OF WINGS TOURS: Please take a moment to read the WINGS General Information and Conditions.
-This section contains important information about how we conduct tours, e.g., what is included in the tour price, refund and cancellation policies, pace of the tours, and other information that will help you prepare for the tour.
+TERMS AND CONDITIONS OF WINGS AND SUNBIRD TOURS: Please take a moment to read the About WINGS Tours portion of our website.
+This section contains important information about how we conduct tours, e.g., what is included in the tour price, refund and cancellation policies, pace of the tours and other information that will help you prepare for the tour.

 ADDITIONAL INFORMATION: A more complete General Information for Tours to Morocco in Spring will be sent to each registrant on receipt of booking.
 Final information with instructions for meeting the group, hotel addresses, etc., will be mailed about three weeks before trip departure.
 Other news will be communicated as necessary.
 If you have any questions, please let us know.